 So you’ll want to select a piece of wood that is as deep as the recess in the back of the work you are hanging and no deeper.
 You’re better off with it being not quite as deep rather than too profound.

-While the French cleat tool will still work if the cut line is a little shaky, you won’t have contact throughout the entire length so that the hanger won’t be as strong.
+While the French cleat tool will still work if the cut line is shaky, you won’t have contact throughout the entire length so that the hanger won’t be as strong.
 There’s also a chance that whatever you are hanging will become crooked.

 This problem can be solved by planning the angled edge of the Cleat once it is cut.
 Planning allows you to straighten the cut line, eliminate saw marks, and clean up the edge.
 A sharp plane often gives you a finish that’s as good as sanding.